-Ancestral niche space: I am interested in developing new methodologies for using niche models with phylogenetic and phenotypic information to answer questions about niche shifts in a quantitative framework.
+Ancestral niche space: I am interested in developing new methods for using niche models with phylogenetic and phenotypic information to answer questions about niche shifts in a quantitative framework.
 These include the frequency and tempo of niche shifts in deep time, and the projection of ancestral niche parameters onto estimates of past climate.

 Phylogenomics in the Saxifragales: I am currently developing a large phylogenomic supermatrix to cover more than half of the angiosperm order Saxifragales, an ancient, isolated radiation of ~2400 species, integrating across newly developed target-enrichment data, mostly derived from historical specimens, and current DNA infrastructure in GenBank, SRA, and 1KP.

 Hybridization: My PhD research organism is a model system for ancient hybridization, and still stands as one of the most prolific examples of historical introgression.
 I am using phylogenomic information and recently developed analytic approaches to detect these patterns of introgression and rigorously falsify alternative explanations for differing genome histories.